nixxyiam/nixxyiam/git-pgp-ubuntu.md

-# Setup git on WSL2 Ubuntu for Signed Commits to GitHub Repository
+# Easy Guide to Setup git with GitHub and WSL2 Ubuntu

-This guide assumes you have already

-- set up a GitHub account
+This guide aims to minimise time for developers to set up new Windows development systems that require Git, GitHub, GPG, and Visual Studio Code (VS Code) as part of the development workflow.

+The following assumptions have been made to avoid an overly lengthly writeup:

+- Development system uses
+  - Windows 11 Home 23H2 or later.
-- installed WSL2 Ubuntu LTS
+  - WSL2 Ubuntu 22.04.2 LTS.
+- The developer has an existing GitHub account.
+- The developer's GitHub account has at least one repository.
+- Signed commits to GitHub is desired.
+- VS Code will be the primary Git editor.

 ## Install Git

-1. Open Terminal -> Ubuntu 22.04.2 LTS.
+1. Open Ubuntu 22.04.2 LTS terminal.
 Ensure packages are updated.

        sudo apt-get update
        sudo apt-get upgrade